evennia/evennia/docs/sphinx/source/wiki/DirectoryOverview.rst

 The ``docs/`` directory
 -----------------------

-You may have noticed that ``docs/`` is pretty empty.
-This is because you are in fact reading the docs right now - this wiki *is* the documentation.
+This contains Evennia's offline documentation.
+The main source of up-to-date documentation is the online wiki however.

+Read ``sphinx/README`` for instructions on building the ReST documentation, based on a current snapshot of the wiki.
+This can be browsed offline or made into a PDF for printing etc.

-You can create the *autodocs* of Evennia by following the instructions in ``docs/README``.
+You can create the Evennia *autodocs* by following the instructions in ``doxygen/README``.
 This will make use of the source code itself to create a nice browsable web-index of all the sources and comments.
-In the same way you could in theory also create nice ``LaTeX``-formatted PDFs of the Evennia source (all 300+ pages of it ...).
+In the same way you could in theory also create nice ``LaTeX``-formatted PDFs of the Evennia source (all 400+ pages of it ...).

 The ``locale`` directory
 ------------------------